 Using tools that centralize documents enable PDF markups for submittals, teams will no longer spend time exporting documents, marking them up in a separate PDF tool, and uploading them back into a system.
 Instead, this feature allows users to effortlessly annotate submittals with features like text, highlights, shapes, callouts, and stamps, to get the right information recorded, fast.

 When a submittal gets sent out for review, it’s very rare that it only needs to be approved by one party.
 Instead, approvers can include the architect, mechanical designer, electrical designer, and plumbing designer.
 Since most submittals require a two-week window to receive final approval, it’s not productive to wait for each party to review the submittal independently before going on to the next reviewer.
 By being able to assign a submittal to all the required reviewers at the same time, it reduces the risk of delays and the time you spend managing and collecting feedback.

-With technology that enables parallel reviews like BIM 360, you have the ability to send submittal items to multiple reviewers simultaneously by adding them as co-reviewers.
+With technology that enables parallel reviews like Autodesk Build, you have the ability to send submittal items to multiple reviewers simultaneously by adding them as co-reviewers.
 Co-reviewers will be able to add their response in the comment field.
-The Reviewer is responsible for coordinating and incorporating co-reviewers comments into the official response ensuring a clear point of approval.
+The reviewer is responsible for coordinating and incorporating co-reviewers comments into the official response ensuring a clear point of approval.
 Once again, the improved transparency promotes accountability across the project team and makes it easier to identify where you need to take action.

 In addition to individuals who are required to submit or review a submittal, additional team members who should be aware of the status of the item as it progresses through the workflow but don’t need to take action can be added as a distribution list member/watcher.
 They will be notified when a submittal item is created, transmitted, reviewed, or published in order to ensure that all materials are correct.
 Examples of individuals who could be added to the watching/distribution list include additional vendors, subcontractors, internal team members, designers, and even owners.